zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

-How to obtain the identify CMRs?
+How to perform CMR Calling?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The MeRIP-seq data